Published: March 22, 2022

 For SMEs that are busy focusing on growth, having an in-depth awareness and being alert to online risks can become less of a priority.
 However, this can make them the easiest targets, and create the perfect scenario for an attack.

-Cyber protection should be part of every business plan, and that means having someone on hand who understands how to ensure every company computer has the latest patches installed, and the most up to date software versions.
+Cyber protection should be part of every business plan.
+That means having someone on hand who understands how to ensure every company computer has the latest patches installed.
+Each should also have the most up to date software versions.
 This quick check should be part of regular housekeeping, and can save you significant resource in the long term.

 There are three clear types of attack that SMEs must be mindful of.
 Firstly, phishing emails, which appear to be sent internally or from a known contact, will ask you to follow a link that ends up taking you onto a site where your data could be harvested.
 In the worst-case scenario, a malicious software code will be embedded in the link that can infiltrate the company framework, leading to a significant knock-on effect and loss of data across the business.
 Read more about phishing here.

 There is a growing threat and sophistication of phishing attacks from across the world.
-In the past couple of years, we’ve seen attempts to compromise the NHS Test and Trace service to harvest users’ data, while so-called ‘drive-by URLs’ can cause computers to automatically download a virus, simply by opening a web page.
+In the past couple of years, we’ve seen attempts to compromise the NHS Test and Trace service to harvest users’ data.
+So-called ‘drive-by URLs’ can cause computers to automatically download a virus, simply by opening a web page.

 Secondly, social engineering, whilst out of a business’s control, sees users on social media providing a breadcrumb trail of information to fraudsters.
-Publishing personal data, such as date of birth, name of school and first pet name, can provide all the information required to answer common security questions, allowing outsiders to log into sensitive systems.
+Publishing personal data, such as date of birth, name of school and first pet name, can provide all the information required to answer common security questions.
+This can allow outsiders to log into sensitive systems.

 Finally, for SMEs with limited resources, having appropriate defences and sophisticated security filters in place may not seem like an obvious investment.
-However, without them, there might be no defence against a denial-of-service (DOS) attack, which looks to purposefully exhaust systems with an overload of information, and can bring operations to a halt completely.
+However, without them, there might be no defence against a denial-of-service (DOS) attack.
+The attack purposefully exhausts systems with an overload of information, and can bring operations to a halt completely.

-All these vulnerabilities mean that unsecure software and systems are hugely exploitable, and can cause major challenges for businesses, particularly when their staff aren’t regularly installing updates to their devices.
-A perfect example of how things can go wrong was when a vulnerability was found in Log4j, a software used by millions of devices globally.
-The developers quickly released a patch to fix the problem, but if companies didn’t run the update, their systems would have been left unsecure.
+All these vulnerabilities mean that unsecure software and systems are hugely exploitable.
+They can cause major challenges for businesses, particularly when their staff aren’t regularly installing updates to their devices.
+A perfect example of how things can go wrong was when a vulnerability was found in Log4j.
+This software is used by millions of devices globally.
+The developers quickly released a patch to fix the problem.
+However, if companies didn’t run the update, their systems would remain unsecure.

 It often takes experience to know when an attack is taking place.
 One of the most obvious signs of cyber security breaches is any out-of-the-ordinary activity.
 For example, if your website is suddenly experiencing an exceptionally high level of traffic, or you receive an influx of emails during a typically quiet period, something may not be quite right.